Etoilaria/Raspberry-Pi-Satellite-Simulation/README.md

 #### An embedded systems project that tracks the health of a simulated satellite and displays it using a Raspberry Pi circuit ####

-- The project will be written in C and will use Raspberry Pi GPIO for the button and LEDs.
+The project is written in C and uses Raspberry Pi GPIO for the button and LEDs.

 The program will cycle through three predefined telemetry sets of data using a push button.
 Each set will be compared against healthy satellite ranges and be displayed by the circuit as the following:

 - Healthy: Long green LED flashes
-- Warning: Rapid red LED flashes
+- Warning: 5 Rapid red LED flashes then green LED flashes
 - Unhealthy: Long red LED flashes

-### Status

-In progress!

 ### Hardware Components